During the summer I was

 matches, you need lots of points in your final game; therefore, you must expose

-your side to extra danger whenever it will improve your chances of have big
+your side to extra danger whenever it will improve your chances of having big

 ends.
 If those extra risks cause you to lose a third game, you haven’t lost